What It's Like Living in a Homestay: Studying Abroad in Granada, Spain

 My host siblings were all grown, married, and moved out, but they would visit Carmen regularly.
 Carmen’s husband, Paco, had suffered from a brain injury a few years ago and was not very responsive, so her time was almost entirely devoted to caring for us and for Paco.
 Of course, I spent most of my time out traveling, or just exploring the city, but I also truly enjoyed spending time with Carmen.
 There was an enormous collection of movies at the apartment, and she loved to watch the classics.
 I’d often join her, and she’d put on English subtitles for me.
 As I became more familiar with the language, I would speak with Carmen more and more; she was always willing to engage in conversation and was consistently patient with my painfully slow speech.
 We would laugh together at my hilarious grasp of the language.

 On my last day, Carmen was her usual accommodating self, even making lunch a couple hours early so that I could eat before my flight.
 I was all packed and ready to go, and I felt exactly as I had almost three years prior when I left for my freshman year of college.
 Carmen had become the perfect host mother for me.
 I was sad to leave her and Paco.
-My time abroad would not have been nearly as wonderful if I hadn’t had the homestay experience that she provided.
+My time studying abroad would not have been nearly as wonderful if I hadn’t had the homestay experience that she provided.
 If I ever get the chance to visit Spain again, her home will be the first place I visit.

 Gethsemane Bray is a CEA alumna who studied abroad in Granada, Spain, during Spring 2019.
 She is currently a student at Covenant College.